 The night before your child's surgery:

 Ask healthcare providers about directions for eating and drinking.

 The day of your child's surgery:

-- Ask your child's caregiver before you give your child any medicine on the day of his surgery.
+- Ask your child's healthcare provider before you give your child any medicine on the day of his surgery.
 Bring a list of all the medicines your child takes, or his pill bottles, with you to the hospital.
-Caregivers will check that your child's medicines will not interact poorly with the medicine he needs for surgery.
+Healthcare providers will check that your child's medicines will not interact poorly with the medicine he needs for surgery.

-- Caregivers may insert an intravenous tube (IV) into your child's vein.
+- Healthcare providers may insert an intravenous tube (IV) into your child's vein.
 A vein in the arm is usually chosen.
 Your child may be given liquids and medicine through the IV tube.

 WHAT WILL HAPPEN:

 An incision will be made on or around your child's elbow fracture.
 Healthcare providers will use plates, screws, pins, or wires to put the broken pieces back together.
 Damaged blood vessels and nerves will also be fixed.
 X-rays may be taken to see if the bones are in the correct position.
 The wound will be closed with stitches or medical tape and covered with bandages.